aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-images/get-image-information-from-a-powerpoint-document/_index.md

 ## **Introduction**

-The following request method allows you to easily read information about all images contained in a PowerPoint document.
+The following API method allows you to easily read information about all images contained in a PowerPoint document.
 You can find out the following image properties: width, height, type, etc.

 ## **GetPresentationImages**